conorpp/conorpp.github.com/_posts/2017-06-25-proof-of-concept-for-a-reconfigurable-mold.md

 I was able to get these meshes made by [OSH Stencils](https://www.oshstencils.com/#), which is a company that makes cost effective stencils for soldering electronics.
 Turns out it is perfect for making pin matrix alignment tools.
 They use an industrial laser to cut 0.004" stainless steel sheet.
 And the tolerances are really good, all around 0.001".
-I got my stencils for like $15-20.A
+I got my stencils for like $15-20.

 ## Conclusion

 Reconfigurable pin tooling is pretty cool but far from practical I think.
-It is expensive to get enough pins to mold large surfaces, however, it is worth it if the process worked well.
-As far as I can tell, it's no where close to working as well as conventional molds.
+It is expensive to get enough pins to mold large surfaces, however, it is worth while if the molding process worked well.
+But as far as I can tell, it's no where close to working as well as conventional molds.
 Problems with "chunkyness" and pressure remain.
 If you have any ideas, let me know!